 Why does Google want you to "create great content" and lots of it?

-In order to explain why I wanted to track the first mention of "content is king" just to find out that Bill Gates said in January of 1996.
-Also Sumner Redstone of Viacom said it before [...]
+In order to explain why I wanted to track the first mention of "content is king" just to find out that Bill Gates declared in January of 1996.
+Also Sumner Redstone of Viacom said it [...]

 Infographics are one of the easiest ways of digesting complex data and concepts.